Content

 Assessment and Diagnosis

 First, you’ll need to get an ADHD diagnosis if you don’t have one already.
 Getting the right diagnosis is the initial step to receiving the treatment you need.
-On MEDvidi, you can go through an ADHD assessment online, which removes the hassle out of scheduling and attending your appointment in-person.
+On MEDvidi, you can go through an ADHD assessment through a video visit, which removes the hassle of scheduling and attending your appointment in-person.

 Keep in mind that only qualified practitioners like psychiatrists, medical doctors like MDs or DOs, nurse practitioners, and physician assistants are able to prescribe these medications.
 Also, they can do so only after conducting an assessment and defining if medicine is the most appropriate treatment option.